OLonsdale/FilmTrackingSite/readme.md

 # MY FILM TRACKING SERVICE

-The goal of this project is to create a service for tracking films you have watched and plan to watch.
+This Single Page web application allows you to create a list of films you have watched, and a list of films you are planning to watch.

-You can add a film, a give it a score and add some notes to help you remember what you thought about it.

-It will store the information as a JSON cookie, and allow for importing/exporting a JSON file.
+It stores the name and metadata of the film as a JSON object, and sorts them into two tables for watching and planning.

-Metadata will be retrieved by an API.
+A stats page shows some interesting information.

-It will hopefully have a light and a dark theme.
+It will get metadata from an API, it will have a light theme and a dark theme, it will allow for importing and exporting of the JSON object.

-The menu bar will collapse down to icons when the screen size becomes too small.
+It is fully functional down to 320px width, and will have better styling

-# MY FOUR PAGES WILL BE:
+# MY FOUR (virtual) PAGES ARE:

 - Watched list

 - Planning list

-- Add film page
+- Add Film Popup

 - Statistics